6.5 miles (10.5 km) with 194m total ascent

 12: Here you turn right and head SE on Bayford footpath 4 for 330m as the path bends to the E emerging on Bayford Lane (location - https://w3w.co/river.hangs.wide).

-13: Turn right on Bayford Lane and head S, E and then S for 650m to Bayford village and The Bakers Arms (location - https://w3w.co/inform.sand.food).
+13: Turn right on Bayford Lane and head S, E and then S for 650m to Bayford village.
 Unfortunately this part of the walk involves some lane walking.
 Some stretches don’t have footpaths.

-14: Walk past the front of The Baker Arms and head SW for 770m along Ashdene Road until you reach a footpath on your right (location - https://w3w.co/natively.lamp.keep).
+14: Head SW for 770m along Ashendene Road until you reach a footpath on your right (location - https://w3w.co/natively.lamp.keep).

 15: Take this path, Bayford footpath 5 for 640m, first NW, then SW and NW again through the fields and then into Bayford Woods.
 Continue until you reach a footbridge (location - https://w3w.co/full.plan.steep).